- Introduction

 - Ideal Reel: Curado 201 HG or Curado K71.

-- Why: Versatile mid‑high gear ratio handles both power rigs and faster retrieves for topwater.
+- Why: Versatile gear ratios cater to both power rigs and faster retrieves for topwater fishing.

 Build Type | Reel Choice | Starter Kit Add-Ons | Approx. Total Cost |